parasdahal/infersent/README.md

 A baseline model `MeanEmbedding` and three LSTM based models `LSTM`, `BiLSTM` and `BiLSTM-maxpool` are trained on NLI task using [SNLI](https://nlp.stanford.edu/projects/snli/) data.
 The sentence embeddings are evaluated on 8 transfer tasks using [SentEval](https://github.com/facebookresearch/SentEval) framework.

-The micro and macro metric for SentEval tasks are computed as defined in Sect
+The micro and macro metric for SentEval tasks are computed as defined in Section 5 of the InferSent paper [1].
 The results are tabulated below:

 | Model          | snli-dev | snli-test | senteval-micro | senteval-macro |
 |----------------|----------|-----------|----------------|----------------|